CoRe: Color Regression for Multicolor Fashion Garments: Model

-It sums to $1$ over all pixels and its peakedness depends on $\mathcal{T}$, the temperature of the \textbf{\textit{RGB} Spatial Softmax}. $\mathcal{T}$ is the only parameter of the colorname-attention module, which can be \textit{either} a predefined hyper-parameter, \textit{either} learned, \textit{either} input-dependant and predicted with a fully connected layer from VGG features.
+It sums to $1$ over all pixels and its peakedness depends on $\mathcal{T}$, the temperature of the \textbf{RGB spatial softmax}. $\mathcal{T}$ is the only parameter of this colorname-attention module, which can be \textit{either} a predefined hyperparameter, \textit{either} learned, \textit{either} input-dependant and predicted with a fully connected layer from VGG features.
+This last option works best as shown in our Experiments from Section \ref{expe}.